HiPhi X: Overview

+The HiPhi X is priced from RMB ¥570,000 ($82,190) - RMB ¥800,000 ($121,000) it comes in four trim levels including Performance, Luxury, Flagship and the super luxurious four-seater model – which features a specification similar to the Founders Edition offered to early buyers.

 HiPhi 1 Concept

 The HiPhi 1 pre-production Concept was publicly unveiled on 31 July 2019 as the production-ready prototype for the HiPhi X production model, which was revealed in September 2020.

 Founders Edition

 The Founders Edition was the initial version to be launched, which featured limited edition badges and exclusive low profile golden trim parts.
-Depending on the 6-seater people carrier or 4-seater limousine models, the price is RMB ￥680,000 ($103,000) - RMB ￥800,000 ($121,000).
+Depending on the 6-seater people carrier or 4-seater limousine models, the price is RMB ¥680,000 ($103,000) - RMB ¥800,000 ($121,000).

 Production version

 The HiPhi X uses split rear doors with suicide doors paired with overhead gull-wing doors on the top section of the doors, making it a 6-door crossover excluding the hatchback.
 HiPhi refers to this setup as "NT Doors".
 The HiPhi X is powered by a Bosch electric motor with a single-speed reduction gear producing 268 hp powering the rear wheels, with dual-motor all-wheel-drive models also available with a combined output of 536 hp.
 The battery of the HiPhi X is a 96 kWh battery pack capable of a range up to 400 mi, according to HiPhi.